wtb04/FlexiTeX/README.md

 See [`example-config.yml`](example-config.yml) for a template.

-`TODO: explain how the config DSL file works`

 ## Example Repository

 For a working demonstration of collaborative workflows using FlexiTeX, see the [FlexiTeX-Example repository](https://github.com/wtb04/FlexiTeX-Example).